-Below is a summary of the considerations of SOCPA's Accounting Standards Committee's Council (the "CommitteeCouncil") considerations in reaching the conclusions related to this Standard.
+B1 Below is a summary of the considerations of SOCPA's Accounting Standards Council (the "Council") in reaching the conclusions related to this Standard.
 This appendix includes the reasons for accepting some approaches and refusing some others.
-The Committee's Council's members have given more weight to some factors than others.
+The Council's members have given more weight to some factors than others.